blynkkk/docs/blynk.ncp/overview.md

 ### How to connect any board to Blynk with Blynk.NCP

 To enable a seamless connection and advanced Blynk’s functionality, add one of the [supported connectivity modules](supported-connectivity-modules.md) to your hardware as a Network Co-Processor.
 We’ve prepared an [example](https://github.com/blynkkk/BlynkNcpExample/blob/main/docs/BuildYourOwn.md) that includes firmware and will help you set up the communication between your hardware and Blynk with minimal effort.

-#### Connect a supported dual-MCU board using Blynk.NCP

-If you are using one of the following dual-MCU boards: UNO R4 WiFi, Portenta C33, Nano RP2040 Connect, Nano 33 IoT, MKR WiFi 1010, T-PicoC3, or RPi Pico + ESP8266, you can use this [Blynk.NCP example for Arduino](https://github.com/Blynk-Technologies/Blynk-NCP-Example-Arduino) to set up communication with the platform within minutes.
-We also offer a [Zephyr example](https://github.com/Blynk-Technologies/Blynk-NCP-Example-Zephyr) for multiple boards and use cases.

 #### If you're interested in using **Blynk.NCP** for commercial applications, please [contact Blynk](https://blynk.io/contact-us-business).